 Before St. John's I was a classical composer, with a BMus degree from Peabody Conservatory in Baltimore.
 The musical genes have now been transferred to my son, who is a cellist.

-Just as I was finishing my PhD, I suddenly became seriously ill.
-I remained in that state for many years, too weak to teach or write philosophy, often unable to take care of myself.
-The problem, it turned out, was not my disease; it was my diagnosis - my doctors' conclusion that my confusing symptoms must be caused by the mind.
+Just as I was finishing the PhD, I suddenly became seriously ill.
+I remained in that state for fifteen years, too weak to teach, often unable to take care of myself in the most basic ways.
+In the end lab tests determined that I’d been suffering from a rare disease.

 My work is for my sister, Helen B.F.
 O'Leary-Syers, who passed away in 2010.